elBukkit/MagicPlugin/Magic/MIGRATION.md

  - The default potter wand was changed to "potterwand". "wand" will still work for now, but I'd like to remove it eventually.
    - Use "potterwand" to give a wand directly
    - Use "wandbox" to give a wand box that, when opened, will produce a wand

-## 6.8

- - You may use "example: 6" in config.yml to undo the following config changes:
-   - Skill Points renamed to Spell Points
-   - Cast messages got to chat instead of action bar

 ## 6.6